devBino/junit_plus_restassured/README.md

 <br>

 <p>
-<b>Sprint Goal: </b> Implemente Tests Rules on the new Test Api implemented at the last sprint.
+<b>Sprint Goal: </b> Implemente Test Rules on the new Test Api implemented at the last sprint.
 </p>

 <ul>